mustafacc/SiEPIC_Photonics_Package/README.md

-# SiEPIC_Photonics_Library
+# SiEPIC_Photonics_Package
-A set of Python (v3.6.5) libraries to be used in the photonics group
+A Python (v3.6.5) package to be used in the photonics group

 # Functions
 * calibrate